Klein Oak High School: Academics

 For the 1994–1996 school years, Klein Oak High School was recognized with the Blue Ribbon School Award of Excellence by the United States Department of Education, the highest award an American school can receive.

 The IB Diploma Programme has been offered at the school since February 2004.
 It is the only school in Klein ISD which offers the program.
 The Klein Oak graduating IB class of 2014 all received IB diplomas, becoming the first Klein Oak IB class to achieve a 100% pass rate.

 Klein Oak offers the Dual Credit and Advanced Placement programs, for those students wishing to go on to further education.
 Dual Credit is offered in Economics, English III, English IV, Government, World History, US History, and Business Information Management 2 (BIM2).

 For the 2020-21 school year, the school received a B grade from the Texas Education Agency, with an overall score of 88 out of 100.
 The school received a B grade in two domains, School Progress (score of 83) and Closing the Gaps (score of 84), and an A grade in Student Achievement (score of 90).
 The school received one of the seven possible distinction designations, Academic Achievement in Social Studies.

 Feeder schools

-Elementary schools which send their students on to Klein Oak include the Bernshausen, Metzler, Northampton, Mueller, Benignus, Schultz, Frank, and Hassler elementary schools.
-Intermediate schools sending their students to the school include the Ulrich, Hildebrandt, Hofius, and Krimmel intermediate schools.
+Elementary schools which send their students on to Klein Oak include the Metzler, Northampton, Mueller, Benignus, Schultz, French, and Hassler elementary schools.
+Intermediate schools sending their students to the school include the Hildebrandt, Hofius, and Krimmel intermediate schools.